One AI Assistant Configuration Guide

 Controlling Access to Configure the One AI Assistant

-The ability to make changes to the configuration of One AI Assistant is controlled by the Application Access Role permission CanConfigureOneAI.
-This permission is typically only enabled for site administrators.
+The ability to configure One AI Assistant is controlled by the CanConfigureOneAI permission.
+This is typically reserved for site administrators, as it allows access to all Assistant configuration settings.

 Configuring One AI Assistant

-1. Example Prompts Configuration
+2. Example Prompts Configuration

 Example Prompts configuration via One AI Configuration

-1. Vector Configuration
+5. Vector Configuration

-Vector Configuration via One AI Configuration
+Vector configuration via One AI Configuration

-Admin & Configuration Best Practices
+Vector Configuration Best Practices

 1. Be deliberate in configuration: When configuring One AI Assistant, site administrators should carefully select which metrics and dimensions the assistant can access.
 Striking a balance is key—include enough data to support meaningful and interesting queries, but avoid overwhelming the assistant with similarly named metrics, dimensions, and dimension nodes.
 If a metric or dimension is rarely used or only relevant to a small group, it may not need to be included.
 Focus on metrics and dimensions that are widely relevant and useful, and avoid overloading the assistant with similar options like multiple "headcount" or "termination" metrics.
 This ensures the assistant can efficiently find and return the right data.